 Graduated from Raft College

-Downside to the Combination Resume Format
+The downside to the Combination Resume Format

-Some people have a problem editing down their skills or their job history, so the combination resume can result in your resume become much longer than the average hiring manager wants to read.
+Some people have a problem editing down their skills or their job history, so the combination resume can result in your resume becoming much longer than the average hiring manager wants to read.
 A Ladders study from 2018 shows that resumes usually only get 7.4 seconds in front of a human.
 You have less time with your audience than you think.
 If your resume is too long, you risk losing your audience.

-Upside to the Combination Resume Format
+Upside to the Combination Resume Format Types of Resumes

 You can avoid writing a book by listing your jobs chronologically, but make your skills or highlights as bullet points.
 If you can keep your resume to one page or similar, then you can show a full picture of your skills without being tied to one kind of focus.